YinJC/uk-tex-faq/FAQ-abspos.md

----
-layout: page
-title: Putting things at fixed positions on the page
+# Putting things at fixed positions on the page
----

 TeX's model of the world is (broadly speaking) that the author writes text, and TeX and its macros decide how it all fits on the